 Boston is also a big college town.
 There are over 50 colleges and universities in the area, which means there is always something going on around the city.
 If you love sports, it’s one of the biggest sports cities in the country.
 Locals love rooting for their favorite professional teams which include the Red Sox, Patriots, Celtics and the Bruins.

 Massachusetts is full of opportunity making it a great place to find an internship after you graduate.
 The city is considered a world leader in innovation and has the world’s largest concentration of Nobel laureates–It also receives the most venture capital funding in the country.
 Since Boston's economy is known to be incorporated with the schools, getting an internship or participating in Optional Practical Training (OPT) after college is easier than in other parts of the country.

 All students living on campus are required to be on the university meal plan.
 There are five dining facilities around the university and all meals can be purchased using a Ram card.
 Some restaurants and cafés are open all day, while others are only open for certain meals.
 You can find weekly menus on Suffolk’s website.
-Off campus, Boston has many great restaurants to check out that serve everything from vegan options to international cuisines and dietary restriction selections.
+Off campus, Boston has many great restaurants to check out that serve everything from vegan options to international cuisines.